-- your pet insurance claims history;
+- Your pet insurance claims history

-- the breed and species of the animal;
+- The breed and species of the animal

-- where you reside;
+- Where you reside

-- if the pet has been vaccinated and desexed.
+- If the pet has been vaccinated and de-sexed.

+Pet insurance companies assess eligibility criteria differently.
 Read more about how pet insurance premiums are calculated.

 Why is it harder to find comprehensive pet insurance for senior animals?